-The discussion of building movement in this guide is meant to be a general reference; it is the responsibility of the Designer of Record to appropriately design for building movement.
+The discussion of building movement in this guide is meant to be a general reference; it is the responsibility of the Designer of Record to appropriately design for all building movement.

-Note that placement of horizontal joints are also recommended at various locations for a rainscreen design approach to allow for cavity drainage and building movement.
+Note that placement of horizontal joints is also recommended at various locations on a rainscreen wall system to allow for cavity drainage and building movement.

-Joint sealants are a critical component of a movement joint and allow the joint to open and close uninhibited while providing a continuous water-shedding surface.
+Joint sealants are a critical component of a movement joint and allow the joint to open and close mostly uninhibited while providing a continuous water-shedding surface.
 Sealant products ideal for use at masonry movement joints have the following properties: